SuLab/Applied-Bioinformatics/Configuration.md

 # Configuration: Complete the following one week before class ~1 hr
-#### Contact Instructors and TAs for any obstacles encountered -- do this via course Slack channel access > email
-This file contains instructions for how to install terminal (for command line), jupyter notebook (as part of anaconda, which includes python 3), and R (as well as the R kernel for jupyter notebook) on your personal computer.
-Instructions are provided based on MacOS or Windows 10.
-If you do not have access to a MacOS or Windows 10 computer, contact the course instructors.
+This file contains instructions for how to install R and RStudio on your personal computer.
+The instructions below should work for most recent versions of MacOS, Windows, and Ubuntu.
+If you do not have a computer with one of those operating systems, or if you have any problems, please contact the course instructurs via the course Slack channel.

-## Mac OS *note to scroll to bottom after completing steps 1-5 ['Confirm installations']
+## Mac OS

 ### 1. install python3 and jupyter using anaconda
 * follow installation instructions for python3.6 at https://www.anaconda.com/download#macos <br><br>